15 Types of Magicians

 When you think of “street magician,” David Blaine probably comes to mind.
 A casual, hip, understated persona usually describes street magicians (since Blaine popularized it in the 90s).

-But did you know that, before David Blaine, Harry Anderson and Penn & Teller were street magicians?
+But did you know, before David Blaine, Harry Anderson and Penn & Teller were street magicians?

 The latter sort of street magician is louder.
 This sort of street magician does not quietly walk up to one or two people to perform some cool card tricks.